A Low-rank Approximation for MDPs via Moment Coupling: Introduction

-\section{Literature}
+\subsection{Literature}

-ADP is concerned with approximating solutions to complex control problems where the size of the state space prohibits exact computation of the value function and/or the optimal control policy.
-The literature on ADP is vast.
-Key gains in computation are achieved by restricting the search for value functions to an {\em architecture}---a pre-specified family of functions.
-In linear architectures, for example, value functions are restricted to linear combinations of pre-specified features.
-More recent methods use neural networks as the underlying architecture; see e.g. \cite{bertsekas2018feature} and \cite{vanvuchelen2020use,gijsbrechts2019can} for recent applications to operations management problems.
+Architecture-based ADP has a long and successful history.
+With more recent methods using neural networks as the underlying architecture; see e.g. \cite{bertsekas2018feature} and \cite{vanvuchelen2020use,gijsbrechts2019can} for recent applications to operations management problems.
 Two questions must be posed to any architecture-based ADP algorithm: (1) Does the algorithm converge to the best choice of parameters {\em within the given architecture}.
 In the case of a linear architecture, for example, does the algorithm produce the best feature coefficients; (2) Such convergence may not mean much if the architecture is inadequate for the problem at hand, so we must also ask how well the ``best'' choice within the given architecture approximates the original problem of interest.

-The first question was answered affirmatively for linear architectures; see \cite{tsitsiklis1996feature,tsitsiklis1997analysis}.
-This was followed by improvements to convergence rates; see e.g. \cite{devraj2017fastest}.
-There are, however, few approximation algorithms with theoretical guarantees on the optimality gaps--- that is, on how well the prescribed (approximate) control performs in the original system.
+The first question was answered affirmatively for linear architectures in \cite{tsitsiklis1996feature,tsitsiklis1997analysis}, and followed by improvements to convergence rates; see e.g. \cite{devraj2017fastest}.
+There are, however, few approximation algorithms with general theoretical guarantees on the optimality gaps--- namely, on how well the prescribed (approximate) control performs in the original system; see e.g. \cite{pires2016policy}.
 Furthermore, while approximate dynamic programming has known significant practical success, the choice of the architecture often builds on ad-hoc intuition about the problem at hand, rather than on a principled approach to its construction.

 Our focus is not on convergence rates for a given approximation architecture but, rather, on a new architecture with optimality-gap guarantees.
-Our architecture does not rely on a value function approximation.
-Instead it approximates the controlled Markov chain by matching its local moments.
+Instead of using value function approximation, we approximate the controlled Markov chain by matching its local moments.
+We produce an algorithm by piggy backing on the state-aggregation approach: given the original (controlled) chain we build a new chain that with the same {\em transition} moments, through the choice of aggregation parameters; it is a principled approach to tune the {\em aggregation design variables}.